 For example, the American Cancer Society has $10, $25, $50, $100, $250, and $500 donation amounts listed with $25 set as the default donation amount for one-time donors.
 NextAfter has found that highlighting the second option is a best practice and that using large rectangular buttons rather than small radio buttons results in a 22.9% increase in donations.

-That said, innovation in AI and machine learning has resulted in smart donation amounts featured on donation pages.
-Today, there are fundraising services that utilize the donor data in your nonprofit’s CRM and then customize donation amounts based on what donors are most like to give.
+That said, innovation in AI has resulted in smart donation amounts based on the donor data in your nonprofit’s CRM combined with internet behavioral data that customize the donation amounts on your donation pages based on what donors are most likely to give.
 Amazing!

 5) Add an optional mobile number field.